libretime/libretime/docs/quickstart.md

 ## Preparing the server

 Configure the server to have a static IP address by modifying the Netplan configuration.
+If you're using a cloud VM, you likely already have a static IP address.
+Check with your provider to confirm this.

 ```
 cd /etc/netplan && ls  # find the netplan filename